samsonasik/ErrorHeroModule/README.md

 ***b.
 For ZF Expressive application***

-> You need to use Zend\ServiceManager for service container and Zend\View for template engine.

 For [zend-expressive-skeleton](https://github.com/zendframework/zend-expressive-skeleton) ^3.0.0, you need to open `config/pipeline.php` and add the `ErrorHeroModule\Middleware\Expressive::class` middleware after default `ErrorHandler::class` registration:

 ```php